fairuz1/thrifttopia-be/README.md

 - URL: `/products`
 - Query Params:
   - `is_sold` (optional, boolean): Filter products based on their sold status.
 Set to `true` to retrieve only sold products, or `false` to retrieve only unsold products.
+  - `page` (optional, integer): Specify the page number for pagination.
+Defaults to 1 if not provided.
+  - `page_size` (optional, integer): Specify the number of products per page.
+Defaults to 10 if not provided.

 **Response Success**